NationalSecurityAgency/ghidra/Ghidra/Configurations/Public_Release/src/global/docs/ChangeHistory.md

 * _Terminal_.
 Fixed an issue with Terminal content updates by now using Unicode code point instead of java characters.
 (GP-6938)

 ### Notable API Changes
 * _API_.
-(GP-6539) In the `ghidra.util.datastruct` package, we changed the Accumulator interface to be write-only.
+(GP-6539) In the `ghidra.util.datastruct` package, the Accumulator interface was changed to be write-only.
 For clients that create their own accumulators to read data when processing is finished, they can use ListAccumulator or SetAccumulator, both of which have methods for retrieving the data added to the accumulator.
 Any clients that wish to implement the Accumulator interface should make sure that the implementation is thread-safe.
 The Accumulator interface's `size()` method was replaced with `getProgress()`.
 * _Assembler_.
 (GP-6902) `AssemblyBuffer` now attends to context changes.
 Added `AssemblyParseSymbolToken` to distinguish literal ints from labels.
 Added `AssemblyPatternBlock.toRegisterValue`.
 Corrected spelling of `ReDisassembler.disassemble` method.
 Various other GUI action-related code for patching.
 * _Basic Infrastructure_.
 (GP-7104) Removed classes and methods that have been deprecated since Ghidra 10.x and before.
 * _BSim_.
 (GP-6041) The static method `BSimServerManager.getBSimServerManager()` is now public.
 Some methods in `BSimServerManager` were only able to be invoked on the Swing thread; this restriction has been removed.
 * _Data Types_.
 (GP-6846) Added the following BuiltIn integer datatypes in support of C99 standard: `Int8TDataType`, `UInt8TDataType`, `Int16TDataType`, `UInt16TDataType`, `Int64TDataType`, `UInt64TDataType`, `PointerSizedIntegerDataType`, `UnsignedPointerSizedIntegerDataType`.
 Added utility method `DataTypeUtilities.getTypedefReplacement` to assist parsers with the conversion of related typedefs to leverage certain BuiltIn datatypes for improved portability across target architectures.
+* _Data Types_.
+(GP-7307) Added method `Structure.getDefinedComponent(int index)`.
 * _Debugger_.
 (GP-6680) Created `DebuggerStaticMappingContext`, by factoring logic from the static mapping service, making mapper logic accessible in headless scripts.
 * _Debugger_.
 (GP-6782) Added `DebuggerTraceManagerService.saveTraceAs()`.
 * _Debugger:Agents_.
 (GP-4562) Connector developers should now compose their schemas from provided fragments at build time.